-The Scots-Irish travelled down the Shenandoah Valley from Pennsylvania establishing settlements along the way and continued to distribute themselves into North Carolina and on into South Carolina.
+The Scots-Irish traveled down the Shenandoah Valley from Pennsylvania establishing settlements along the way and continued to distribute themselves into North Carolina and on into South Carolina.
 They were Presbyterians and along with farms and businesses, churches were organized.
 Bethel Church was organized in 1764 by William Richardson who was pastor of the Waxhaw Church.
 When it came time to select a site for the church building a committee was selected consisting of Andrew Flynn, Col. Samuel Watson, and Mr. Baird.
 The three met near a spring to consider their task.
 They realized they were standing at a spot roughly equidistant from each of their homes and at the center of the twenty square-mile area where the church members were distributed.
 On that site was constructed the first of what would number four successive church buildings.

 As with many rural churches, the supply of ministers for pulpits was stretched to the limit due to too few qualified men for the number of churches and too little money to pay their salaries.
 For the first six years after Bethel was organized, the pulpit was officially vacant, but it is likely that William Richardson continued to supply Bethel along with other ministers and licentiates as needed.